 In fact our flagship product offering, the BlueBarrel Rainwater Catchment System™ is specifically designed to let you take advantage of both benefits.
-BlueBarrel’s unique under-plumbed design, including isolation valves, allow you to hold water in some barrels (should you ever need it in case of emergency), while fully draining others for irrigation.
+BlueBarrel’s unique under-plumbed design, including isolation valves, allow you to hold water in some barrels (should you ever need it in case of emergency), while fully draining others for primary non-potable uses, which for most people includes irrigation.

 While collected rainwater is high quality water, it has been exposed to anything that’s on your roof.
 This means it is not potable (i.e. you can’t drink it) without treating it first.

-The good news is, it’s easy to treat rainwater for safe drinking.
+The good news is, it’s there are many easy ways to treat non-potable water for drinking, should you need to.
 Stored rainwater has similar bacterial load to a creek or stream in nature.
 There are a variety of home-scale and portable water treatment methods available at sporting-goods or outdoor retailers.
-From tablets to carbon filters to uv light, find a method or two that fit your style and budget, and enjoy the peace of mind that comes with being prepared.
+From tablets to carbon filters to uv light, find a method or two that fit your style and budget.
+Then enjoy the peace of mind that preparedness gives you.

 (Watch our customer Rob Greenfield’s quick video showing how he purifies his water for every-day drinking using the AquaCera Traveler XL Water Filtration System from Berkey water.)